“And We Live!”

 2017’s A Beautiful World finds the trumpeter/vocalist partnering with long-time labelmate Irvin Mayfield in the centerpiece release for Basin Street’s 20th anniversary celebration.
 The two most recorded Basin Street artists bring in the assistance of nearly 60 musicians including several New Orleans legends in an album that seeks to capture the inimitable soul of Ruffins with tunes ranging from the Bobby McFerrin classic “Don’t Worry Be Happy” to Ruffins classics like “Good Morning New Orleans” to straight-up bounce tracks like “Trumpet Bounce.”

 Every year Ruffins ebullient attitude and love of his hometown music firms his reputation as the New Orleans idol.
 Dedicated to preserving and passing on the tradition of jazz, he is often compared to his own hero, Louis Armstrong.

 On his likeness to “Satch” Kermit says, “That’s someone who really, really led one of America’s true art forms.
 He was really the cherry on top of New Orleans music.
 And now I see it being passed on to younger kids, and for me to have a role in that and to maybe do the things he did is so spiritual to me.”

-Whether he’s slinging barbecue, adding to his collection of fedoras, or playing at one of his regular weekly shows, Kermit Ruffins does it with joy and passion.
-It’s an attitude befitting of any true New Orleanian, and it can be summed up in two simple words: We Partyin’!
+Whether he’s slinging barbecue, adding to his collection of fedoras, or playing at one of his regular weekly shows, Kermit Ruffins does it with joy and passion, an example of what it means to be a true New Orleanian.